Smoked Mac and Cheese

 Sharp cheddar and smoked gouda mac finished on the smoker.
 The last 30 minutes on the grate picks up real smoke flavor.

 Smoked mac and cheese turns a comfort classic into a legit BBQ side.
-Sharp cheddar and smoked gouda form a rich base sauce, and the macaroni goes into a cast iron skillet, gets topped with extra cheese and breadcrumbs, then finishes on the smoker for 30 - 40 minutes.
-That time on the grate gives it real wood smoke flavor - no liquid smoke, no smoked paprika, just actual smoke absorbed into the cheese.
+Sharp cheddar and smoked gouda form a rich base sauce, and the macaroni goes into a cast iron skillet, gets topped with extra cheese and breadcrumbs, then finishes on the smoker for 30 to 40 minutes.
+That time on the grate gives it real wood smoke flavor, no liquid smoke, no smoked paprika, just actual smoke absorbed into the cheese.

 The cook timing lines up perfectly with tri tip: start the mac on the stove while the tri tip is smoking.
 When the tri tip comes off to rest, move the mac to the smoker.
 By the time the meat is sliced and plated, the mac is golden, bubbling, and ready to serve.